- Form a Company Now! +

 - Compare Prices +

 - Make Payments +

 Sometimes a Delaware entity will unfortunately end up in a defunct status.
 For example, the registered agent of an entity has the option to file a resignation, which would cause the company to be in a forfeited status.
 A registered agent may perform this type of filing for various reasons.
 Typically, a resignation is filed if an entity does not pay the registered agent fee that is due annually.

 Once a company is in a forfeited status, it is no longer considered to be active and in NOT in good standing with the State of Delaware.
 Clients in this situation often ask if they are still required to make payment arrangements for their annual franchise tax fees.

 Every entity situation is different, but here are a couple general guidelines:

-What if you are not interested in keeping the entity once it has been forfeited?
 Any franchise tax fees that may be due would be dependent on when the entity was resigned upon.
 If the company already had franchise tax fees imposed at the time of the resignation filing, then those outstanding fees would remain with the entity.
 The past due franchise tax fees do not simply “go away” because the company is in a forfeited status.
 However, the forfeit entity would not incur any new franchise tax fees either.
 The State of Delaware does not impose annual franchise tax fees on entities that are forfeited or in forfeit status.